MotiejusJurkus/investment_tracker/README.md

 2. Implemented API
 3. Added Portfolio.json, updated calculator
 4. Added validation and automatic detection if trying to add stock or crypto.
 When checking portfolio, now shows price change from entry.

-To do:
+5. Added sell function.
-1. Add exit to prompts
+6. Updated all functions to have exit to menu option
-2. Add function to remove assets from portfolio.json
+7. Added feature to show portfolio change when checking portfolio.